Building Inspection is open to the public by appointment only.

 Building Inspection has revised the Rental Property Emergency Contact Registration (RPEC) process.
 We have phased out yearly renewals.
 Now, owners must make updates only when there is a change in contact information.
 If the contact details are the same as last year, you do not need to contact us.

 You can register or update your property with this simple online form.
 You do not need an account, only your parcel number.
+You only need to register once per parcel number.
 Find the parcel number on the Property Lookup page.
 If you have trouble with the online form, call us at the number below.

 Please note: The emergency contact details must be up-to-date at all times.
 Owners must make updates as soon as there is a change.